 18 Some Laws Apply, Some Don’t

-I wish I had a better way to put this.
+I wish I had a better way to put this, I don’t know how to fit this into snack-sized New York City tips.
 Technically, you are not allowed to cross the street until the light says you can.
 But, like, everyone does.
 It’s more of a “if there are no cars, cross; if there are cars, cross faster”.

 19 People Honk.
 A lot.